leoAshu/git-essentials/README.md

 >       - Create a branch (HEAD detached): `git branch temp_branch`
 >       - Create a branch and reattach HEAD: `git checkout -b temp_branch`
 >   - To simply get out of the detached HEAD state, switch to any branch: `git checkout master`

+### Cherry-Picking Commits:

+- Apply the changes from one or more existing commits.
+- Each **cherry-picked** commit is recorded as a new commit on the current branch.
+- Conceptually similar to copy-paste.
+- New commits will have different SHAs.

+        // cherry-pick a specific commit
+        git cherry-pick <commit_id>

+        // cherry-pick a range of commits
+        git cherry-pick <start_commit_id>..<end_commit_id>